10 things to do at the Jewish Ghetto of Rome

 Portico of Octavia| ©Institute for the Study of the Ancient World

-The Portico of Octavia, which you can see if you take the tour of Trastevere and the Jewish Quarter, is a building from ancient times, built by Octavia the Younger, sister of Emperor Augustus, which housed two temples dedicated to Jupiter and Juno, as well as a library and a school.
+The Portico of Octavia, which you can see if you decide to take a tour of Trastevere and the Jewish Quarter, is a building from ancient times, built by Octavia the Younger, sister of Emperor Augustus, which housed two temples dedicated to Jupiter and Juno, as well as a library and a school.
 It is located in the rione of Sant'Angelo, which is considered the main street of the Jewish quarter of Rome, and what today looks like a ruin is actually a building full of history.

 In the adjoining church sermons were given and the Jewish community of the quarter was forced to attend, until the eighteenth century when freedom of worship was decreed in Rome.